KatherineMichel/the-global-united-methodist-church-reimagined/design-sprint/design-sprint.md

 ### Prototype

-These sketches formed the basis for a prototype that I made and that can be found in the User Testing section.
+These sketches formed the basis for a Prototype that I made and that can be found in the User Testing section.